New biobank – modern facilities ensure future research

 Strengthened research collaboration

-High standards at the biobanks make it possible to participate in national and international projects that strengthen the scope and quality of research.
-With these upgrades, the research environment at the hospital can continue to collaborate with outstanding environments at home and abroad.
+The high standard of the biobanks makes it possible to participate in national and international projects that strengthen the scope and quality of research.
+With these upgrades, the research community at the hospital can continue to collaborate with excellent communities at home and abroad.

-- When the new room is ready, it will give the research environment a long-awaited upgrade, and ensure that valuable biological material is stored in a way that preserves its quality for many years to come, emphasizes Haavardsholm.
+– When the new premises are ready, it will give the research environment a long-awaited upgrade, and ensure that valuable biological material is stored in a way that preserves its quality for many years to come, emphasizes Haavardsholm.

 Contact